-Traditional Healing is the oldest form of structured medicine, that is, a medicine that has an underlying philosophy and set of principles by which it is practised.
+Traditional Healing is the oldest form of structured medicine, that is a medicine that has an underlying set of principles by which it is practiced.
 It is the medicine from which all later forms of medicine developed, including Chinese medicine, Graeco-Arabic medicine, and of course also modern Western medicine.
-Traditional Healing was originally an integral part of semi-nomadic and agricultural tribal societies, and although archeological evidence for its existence dates back to only around 6000 B.C., its origins probably date back from well before the end of the last Ice-age.
-There were and of course still are some regional differences between the principles and philosophy of Traditional Healing although there are also many fundamental similarities that arise from the profound knowledge of natural laws and the understanding of how these influence living things, which is shared by all Traditional Healers.
+Traditional Healing was originally an integral part of semi-nomadic and agricultural tribal societies, and although archeological evidence for its existence only dates back to around 14,000 B.C., its origins are believed to lie much further back and probably predate the last Ice-Age.

-Traditional Healers practise in a different way than practitioners from other
+Traditional Healers practice in a different way than practitioners from other types of medicine.

 Top of page.

 There are "four pillars" of Traditional Healing which according to the Roman historian Piny the Elder (23-79 AD.) were: "Eruditio, Perspicacitas, Beneficentia et Caritas".
-Roughly translated these mean: "learning, insight, goodwill and empathy".
+Roughly translated these mean: "learning, insight, kindness and empathy".
 These are the basic principles that should guide the Traditional Healer in all his or her actions.
-It is because of these principles that Traditional Healing was and still is, often referred to as "Wisdom Medicine" or "Wizard Medicine" (the word wizard means 'wise man', not 'sorcerer').

 Top of page.

-limited and basic way.
-Traditional Healers believe that this energy can
+basic way.
+Traditional Healers believe that this energy can become

-an unnatural environment and a disharmony with natural cycles.
-As these
+water, an unnatural environment and disharmony with natural cycles.
+As

-are the ultimate causes of disease, the Traditional Healer may initially
+these are the ultimate causes of disease, the Traditional Healer may

-set out to improve overall health, but will always recognise the need to
+initially set out to improve overall health, but will always recognise the

 Click on this button for more on the methods of treatment used in Traditional Healing